Previous dayApril 24, 2026Next day

 550.4 km---✓ ReviewedUSGS →

-At 22:41 UTC on April 24, 2026, a magnitude 4.1 tremor occurred in the Fiji region.
-At 550.4 km, this is the deepest earthquake in the current dataset — firmly in the deep-focus category.
-Coordinates: -20.566°, -178.355°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Seismographs logged a magnitude 4.1 earthquake in the Fiji region with origin time 22:41 UTC on April 24, 2026.
+At 550.4 km, this deep-focus earthquake originated far below the brittle crust, deep inside the mantle.
+Geolocation places the event at -20.566°N, -178.355°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-24